pimcore/pimcore/docs/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/11_Custom_Views.md

 A custom view is an additional custom tree representing a subset of elements of the corresponing original tree.
 Custom views can be configured for Documents, Assets and Objects.

+> **Security Note**
+> Perspectives and Custom Views are not intended to be used to restrict access to data

 An unlimited number of custom views can be created.
 Specify the tree type, root node and layout settings.
 Note that the ID is mandatory and must be unique!